muse-devs/globo-polen/wordpress/polen/plugins/wp-rest-api-authentication/README.txt

 = How do I authenticate WordPress REST API endpoints using external JWT token or access token provided by OAuth/OIDC/Social Login providers? =
      This plugin provides you with an authentication method called the 'Third Party Provider' authentication method in which the JWT token or access token obtained from external identities(OAuth/OIDC providers) like Firebase, Okta, Azure, Keycloak, ADFS, AWS Cognito, Google, Facebook, Apple etc. can be passed along with API request in the header and the plugin validates that JWT / access token directly from these external sources/providers.

+= How do I access user-specific data for Woocommerce REST API without the need to pass actual Woocommerce API credentials? =
+	This plugin provides a way to bypass Woocommerce security and instead authenticate APIs using the authentication methods, hence improvising the security and hence no chance of Woocommerce credentials getting compromised.
+The authentication token passed in the API request will validate the user and results into user-specific data only.
+For more information, please contact us at oauthsupport@xecurify.com

 == Screenshots ==